 The nanopore sensor utilized in this analyzer measures the amount of water vapor molecules that have entered its pores.
 This amount is directly proportional to the partial water vapor pressure in the gas surrounding the sensor, and the partial water vapor pressure is dependent on the water vapor content of the gas and the total pressure of the gas.
 Thus to compute the water vapor content of the gas under measurement the analyzer has to "know" the total pressure of the gas.
-If the transmitter was purchased with the pressure sensor option then the total pressure is measured and utilized by the analyzer, if there is no built-in pressure sensor then the user should enter the total pressure into the analyzer, this can be easily done by entering atmospheric pressure (the analyzer default setting) and measuring at atmospheric pressure by allowing the outlet (exhaust) port to vent without restrictions.
+If the analyzer was purchased with the pressure sensor option then the total pressure is measured and utilized by the analyzer, if there is no built-in pressure sensor then the user should enter the total pressure into the analyzer, this can be easily done by entering atmospheric pressure (the analyzer default setting) and measuring at atmospheric pressure by allowing the outlet (exhaust) port to vent without restrictions.
+Measuring near atmospheric pressure is the recommended method for most applications (refer to section 5.5).

-2.2 Sampling Mechanism Operating Principle
+2.2 Sampling Operating Principle